microprediction/monteprediction/TFRO.md

 # Thanks for reaching out
 Here's how I can *maybe* help.

+### If you are looking for a summer intership

+- My firm is looking for interns
+- Send CVs to my first last at gsmc.ai
+- A mix of building trading programs and deep research into the world economy.
+- See [manifoldbot](https://github.com/microprediction/manifoldbot) and you'll get the rough idea.
+- Location is on site in Darien CT

 ### If you are looking for my code, papers, articles ...
 - My niche open-source Python packages are [here](https://github.com/microprediction).
 The focus is on timeseries, optimization, order statistics and portfolio construction.
 - Papers, articles, blogs etc are listed on my [home page](https://github.com/microprediction/home) including [Schur Portfolio Theory](https://arxiv.org/abs/2411.05807).